lpuigo/ProjectPortfolioManager/README.md

 # Novagile

-This is a local website server designed to enable project portfolio management
+This is a local website server dedicated to project portfolio management